Algarve-Tourist.com

 Carvoeiro

-Carvoeiro is a popular family holiday destination which sits on one of the most stunning sections of the Algarve coastline.
+Carvoeiro is a popular holiday destination that sits on one of the most stunning sections of the Algarve coast.

-Here the coastline is formed of golden coloured cliffs, with small sandy coves nestling at the base.
-For your day trip take a clifftop walk eastward to the Algar Seco rock formation, the stunning Vale de Centeanes beach and to the stunning Benagil Cave.
+For your day trip, you could take a clifftop walk eastward to the Algar Seco rock formation, seeing the Boneca cave and the stunning Vale de Centeanes beach.
+An alternative is to join a short boat trip to the stunning Benagil Cave.

 Carvoeiro Portugal